HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 This quaint Swiss city is full of surprises – from the 14th-century rampart Musegg Wall to picturesque attractions like Chapel Bridge, Spreuer Bridge, and Lion Monument.

 And let us not forget about its panoramic views – get ready to witness some truly breathtaking snow-capped mountains when you visit Lake Lucerne.
-If relaxation is on your mind then head out towards Weggis; this secret spot promises peace & tranquility as well as fantastic opportunities for swimming in the lake or simply enjoying stunning vistas with nobody around!
+If relaxation is on your mind then head out towards Weggis; this secret spot promises peace & tranquility as well as fantastic opportunities for swimming in the lake or simply enjoying stunning vistas!

 The Axenroad is an absolute must-see when visiting Lucerne!
 Cruise along the scenic route, taking in spectacular lake views and lush greenery.
-Make sure to take a detour all the way to Vitznau – it’s one of those ‘once in a lifetime’ experiences you’ll never forget!
+Make sure to take a detour all the way to Vitznau!

 Check out my detailed Lucerne guide.